 question to ask the university where you plan to transfer.

 possible to obtain both a high school diploma and a college associate

 degree after completing two years in the Running Start program?

 Yes, it is possible to graduate from high school with an Associate Degree at the same time.

-Typically about 150 Running Start students graduate from Clark every year with an A.A.
+More than 200 Running Start students graduate from Clark every year with an A.A.
 Degree

 ask the Clark Running Start office for advising help toward an A.A. degree.
 If you do not

 plan to graduate from a public high school, you have the option of asking the college to